TsvetaKoleva/Getting-and-Cleaning-Data-Course-Project/README.md

 1. The data is downloaded and unzipped
 2. The file with the activity labels is loaded and they are made easily readable
 3. The features file is loaded, transformed to a character variable and only the variables representing means and standard deviations are extracted
 4. The names of the variables are transformed to be more intuitively read and comprehended
-5. The training data is loaded and its components are binded together.
-Similar actions are performed for the test data
+5. The training data is loaded and its components (*X_train, Y_train, subject_train*) are binded together in a data frame called *train*
+6. Similar actions are performed for the test data with initial files as follows: *X_test, Y_test, subject_test*, and an output data frame *test*
-6. The two sets are merged into one and the activity column is transformed into a factor variable to read the actual names of the activities
+7. The two sets are merged into one (*mydata*) and the activity column is transformed into a factor variable to read the actual names of the activities: *"WALKING", "WALKING UPSTAIRS", "WALKING DOWNSTAIRS", "SITTING", "STANDING", "LAYING"*
-7. A new tidy data set is created with the average of each variable for each activity and each subject
+8. A new tidy data set is created with the average of each variable for each activity and each subject - *mydataMean*
-8. The data set is saved as a new file: *TidyAverages.txt*
+9. The data set is saved as a new file: *TidyAverages.txt*